 - Early mid-career (5-9 years): 23.1%

 - Experienced (10-19 years): 13.7%

 - Late career (20+ years): 5.3%

-Nearly half of cybersecurity analysts are in the early stages of their careers, having entered the field 1 – 4 years ago.
-Nearly one-quarter are in the early mid-career phase, which covers the first nine years of work experience.
-The number significantly drops off in later career phases, as analysts are promoted or move into more advanced-level jobs like cybersecurity engineer.
-Speaking of which …
+Nearly half of cybersecurity analysts are in the early stages of their careers, having entered the field 1-4 years ago.
+Nearly one-quarter are in the early mid-career phase, which covers five to nine years of work experience.
+The number significantly drops off in later career phases, as analysts are promoted or move into more advanced-level jobs like a cybersecurity engineer.